ephraimkreighbaum/text-tweaker/README.md

 Read messages/View Channels,
 Send messages,
 Send messages in threads,
-Read message history,
+Read message history.
-and Use slash commands.

 Scroll down and copy the url that was generated.
 Paste it in your web browser in a new tab, and add it to the server you'd like it in.

 ## Customizing the bot
-First go to https://github.com/EDKTech/Text-Tweaker/releases and download the latest .zip folder and extract it.
+First go to https://github.com/ephraimkreighbaum/Text-Tweaker/releases and download the latest .zip folder and extract it.
-Open the "bot.js" file in your IDE (or just use Notepad).
+Open the "config.json" file in your IDE (or just use Notepad).

+Fill in the Bot Token that you copied earlier.
+Fill in the Channel ID (right-click on the channel you would like the bot to use and click "Copy Channel ID").
-Go to line 21 in the code.
-The word in the parenthesis is the word the bot will use.
-Default is "dumpy".
+Fill in the word you'd like the bot to use.

-Now go to the `config.json` file and put your bot token in the field.

 ## Installing/running the bot

-### Windows (adding more documentation for other OSes later)
+### Windows
 Go to https://nodejs.org and install the LTS version.
 Restart your computer, and open a CMD window.

 Run `node -v` to check your installed version (this will also let you know you installed it correctly, if it says it doesn't recognize node as a command, re-run the installer).